Central Australian Football League

 The Central Australian Football League (CAFL) is an Australian rules football competition operating out of Alice Springs in the Northern Territory, Australia.
-Established in 1947, the CAFL is the oldest, most popular and important football league in Central Australia.
+Established in 1947, the Central Australian Football League is the oldest, most popular and important football league in Central Australia.

-It is notable for producing VFL/AFL players such as Darryl White, Joel Bowden and Liam Jurrah.
+It is notable for producing Victorian Football League/Australian Football League players such as Darryl White, Joel Bowden and Liam Jurrah.

-The home of the CAFL is Traeger Park.
-The CAFL organises the annual Ngurratjuta Town Vs Country Challenge event and local Rec Footy competitions.
+The home of the Central Australian Football League is Traeger Park in Alice Springs.
+All games are played at Traeger Park or Albrecht Oval.
+The Central Australian Football League organises the annual Ngurratjuta Country Cup, which is also known as the Central Australian Country Cup.